ZxyLinkstart/PERSON-RE-IDENTIFICATION-IN-PANORAMIC-VIEWS-BASED/README.md

 PERSON RE-IDENTIFICATION IN PANORAMIC VIEWS BASED ON BAYESIANTRANSFORMERS

-If you want to request a dataset please fill out the "FaceVerse Dataset Release Agreement", send the email to songwenfenga@gmail.com.
+If you want to request a dataset please fill out the "RE-IDENTIFICATION_IN_PANORAMIC_VIEWS _Agreement Agreement", send the email to songwenfenga@gmail.com.